Official Media PartnerLondon Prop Trading Expo 2026 · Oct 23–24, Old Billingsgate · 50% off visitor passes · 50% Off Passes

 You can measure challenge difficulty by comparing profit target, total drawdown, daily loss, time pressure, and rule friction together.
 This is more useful than comparing fees alone because it tells you how much room your strategy actually has.

-Most competing guides stop at “check the drawdown.”
+Most competing guides stop at "check the drawdown."
 That is too basic.
-A better way is to score firms using three decision ratios.
+Score firms using three decision ratios instead.

 1. Challenge Pressure Ratio